Leadership

 | Mehmed II | 15th c., Ottoman Empire | Bold vision, siege engineering |

 Mansa Musa of Mali is a useful contrast to the conquerors.
-His power came from gold, trade routes, and the universities he funded in Timbuktu, not from the battlefield.
-Wealth, well deployed, was its own form of command.
+His power came from gold and trade, not the battlefield, a reminder that wealth, well deployed, was its own form of command.
+And Timur, the fearsome conqueror from Central Asia, showed the dark side: military genius with little of the consolidation that makes power last.

-The Skills And Attitudes Of Leaders Worth Copying
+The Leadership Skills Of Islamic Rulers Worth Copying

 Strip away the swords and the thrones, and the skills of managers and leaders on display look modern.
 The best of these rulers delegated to capable governors, set clear rules, and held people to them.

-Suleiman the Magnificent scaled the same idea.
-He earned the name Kanuni, the Lawgiver, by writing a legal code that let an empire of millions run on rules rather than on his presence, the surest sign of a system built to outlast its founder.
+Suleiman the Magnificent, an Ottoman sultan ruling in the 16th century, scaled the same idea further.
+He earned the name Kanuni, the Lawgiver, by writing a legal code that let an empire of millions run on rules rather than on his presence.
+That consolidation is the surest sign of a system built to outlast its founder.

 The most durable leaders in this history were not the loudest conquerors, but the ones who built systems that outlived them.